A knot Floer stable homotopy type: Embeddings and framings

 \begin{example} In Figure~\ref{fig:neatfig} we show a neat embedding for the moduli space $\bModuli_0(2C+D)$ from Figure~\ref{fig:rowplus}, together with an external framing.
-For simplicity, we do not draw the thickenings.
-Half of the thickening of the special (blue) boundary would be a tubular neighborhood of that boundary inside the moduli space $\bModuli_0(2C+D)$.
+We also show the thickening of the special (blue) boundary.
+A tubular neighborhood of this blue edge inside the moduli space $\bModuli_0(2C+D)$ is half of this thickening (or an equivalent smaller one).
 The other half of the thickening would be a tubular neighborhood of the blue edge inside the moduli space $\bModuli_0(A+B+C)$ from Figure~\ref{fig:rowplus}. \end{example}

-\begin{example} In Figure~\ref{fig:neatrowcolumn} we show a neat embedding for the front facet of Figure~\ref{fig:rowcolumn}, that is, the moduli space for a strip $CD$ with the disk $AB$ attached. \end{example}
+\begin{example} In Figure~\ref{fig:neatrowcolumn} we show a neat embedding for the front facet of Figure~\ref{fig:2row}, that is, the moduli space for the domain $AB$ with the disk $AB$ attached.
+The thickening of the green edge, along with its internal frames, is also shown.
+(The internal frames have two or three vectors at the $1$- and $0$-dimensional strata of the green edge, respectively.)
+The external frames cannot be shown due to severe dimension reduction. \end{example}